BABIES AND MOTHERS ALIVE (BAMA) PROGRAM

 Alongside our midwife and physician partners, we work to increase knowledge and skills of providers, while fostering a mother and baby friendly environment.
 In addition to the training and mentoring of health professionals, we are working to improve health care management practices and systems.
 We have trained 30 mentor midwives who work alongside their colleagues to improve the quality of care.

 In Phase I, the BAMA Program covered all 25 public health facilities in the Rakai and Kyotera Districts that are designated providers of emergency obstetric and newborn care services.
 In Phase II, we have expanded our work to 23 Health Center IIs providing maternal and newborn care.
-We are also working to increase the demand for institutional obstetric care through the training of over one hundred Mama Ambassadors as well as through community health outreaches delivering care to thousands of women and their families and stressing the importance of delivering at our heath centers and hospitals rather than in their villages.
+We are also working to increase the demand for institutional obstetric care through the training of over one hundred Mama Ambassadors as well as through community health outreaches delivering care to thousands of women and their families and stressing the importance of delivering at our health centers and hospitals rather than in their villages.

 The video below, Why Did Mrs. X Die, tells the story of why our mothers, sisters, and daughters are dying and what we can do to avert this ongoing tragedy: